 Concerning the continual growth, evolution, development, and success of your company’s supply, fulfillment, and delivery efforts, supply chain performance metrics are the most invaluable tools available at your fingertips.
 By collecting, curating, and analyzing key supply chain metrics (SCM) you will be able to spot inefficiencies within your ecosystem while capitalizing on your current strengths and establish goals that will help your supply chain scale with the success of your company.
 While there are numerous KPI examples you can select for your assessment and optimization, we have focused on a list that will enable you to identify potential bottlenecks and ensure sustainable development.

-That said, here we’re going to look at the top 15 supply chain metrics that will help you, and your business, work toward a bright and prosperous future.
+Now that you’re familiar with the official supply chain metrics definition, we’re going to explore the top 20 supply chain metrics that will help you, and your business, work toward a bright and prosperous future.

 1. Cash-to-cash Time Cycle